bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 86°
-- overcast clouds
+- clear sky
-- 48% humidity
+- 44% humidity
-- 5 mph wind
+- 8 mph wind

 No precipitation in the past 24 hours